A child telling stories to an AI device

 Large Language Models to Support Learning Through Storytelling

 Our goal is to investigate the influence of large language models and generative AI on children’s education.
-As a first step, we’ve begun a research study that employs generative AI to jointly create math-oriented narratives with children.
-In this interactive process, both the children and the AI alternately contribute to the story, with the AI fostering an environment where children utilize their mathematical knowledge and linguistic skills to guide the story’s character on their journey.
+As a first step, we’ve begun a research study that employs generative AI to jointly create STEM-oriented narratives with children.
+We explored different approaches such as theory-driven prompt engineering, retrieval-augmented generation (RAG), and fine-tuning, to safeguard the AI-generated dialogue and make it more educationally beneficial for children.

 A screen is talking to you